linkerd/website/linkerd.io/content/2-edge/reference/circuit-breaking.md

 ]
 +++

-[_Circuit breaking_][wiki] is a pattern for improving the reliability of distributed applications.
+[_Circuit breaking_][circuit-breaker] is a pattern for improving the reliability of distributed applications.
 In circuit breaking, an application which makes network calls to remote backends monitors whether those calls succeed or fail, in an attempt to determine whether that backend is in a failed state.
 If a given backend is believed to be in a failed state, its circuit breaker is